HopperMCS/BalancedIntro2CS/README.md

 ## Starting Chapter 4
 I'm starting Chapter 4 soon.
 I won't be reading any more of the theory stuff until class.

+## Chapter 4 Complete
+However, I've ommitted exercises 4.16 and 4.17 as they are a ***check for comprehension***.
+These will not be put here, they're pretty much *rhetorical questions*, at least to me so far.
+As I've encountered them already, no need to explain.
+Also, the output Chrome gives is much different from what the book says the errors *should* be.
+But, remember guys: **CHROME HAS A SMALL BUT DEVOTED FOLLOWING!!** LMFAO.